-I am a trained counsellor for both Adults and Children and Young People
+I am a trained counsellor for Adults, Couples, and Children and Young People.

-I offer an integrative counselling style.
-This means I draw from different approaches, like person centred and this can be very effective in helping us to make positive changes in our lives.
+I am am trained as an integrative therapist which means I draw from different approaches, like person centred, compassion focussed, relational, and this can be very effective in helping us to make positive changes in our lives.

 I also use psychodynamic approach and this is useful when we look at the attachments we have made throughout our lives and finding our resilience that helps make us able to cope in difficult times.